Stunning and huge 'colourful fox' mural unveiled at popular city park - here's what it looks like

+Popular artist Faunagraphic transforms Meersbrook Park pavilion in Sheffield with colourful mural

-A stunning mural has been unveiled in a Sheffield park thanks to crowdfunding from the local community.
+A stunning mural has been unveiled in Sheffield’s Meersbrook Park thanks to crowdfunding from the local community.

 Artist Faunagraphic, otherwise known as Sarah Yates, painted the colourful fox and flowers along the side of Meersbrook Park pavilion.